Actindo-AG/Documentation/RetailSuiteAccounting/Integration/07_ManageBWAReports.md

 ## Delete a BWA report

-You can delete an existing BWA report, either one of the predefined system reports or a newly created one.
+You can delete a BWA report if it is no longer needed, either one of the predefined system reports or a manually created report.

 #### Prerequisites